-Former Kansas soccer player’s husband charged for her murder
+Former Kansas soccer player’s husband charged with her murder

 A GoFundMe fundraising page has meanwhile been set up to help Gibb’s family with funeral costs.
 The page says she leaves behind her mother and four sisters.

-Additional reporting by The Associated Press.
+Additional reporting by The Associated Press

 Register for free to continue reading